 THE CHALLENGE

 Reading is the foundation for educational success and opportunities in life, yet many children are not given the time and skills to build this foundation.
 Children without the necessary literacy skills can fall behind quickly, and the consequences last a lifetime.
+Additionally, low literacy skills are connected to low-paying jobs, widening the nation’s wealth gap.

 KINDERGARTEN